 Briarcliff, NY Road Race

-This category currently includes four files sourced from Barney Oldfield’s scrapbook.
-The race was run by Lewis Strang in an Isotta.
+This category for the 1908 Briarcliff Road Race currently includes four files sourced from Barney Oldfield’s scrapbook and a few from local Indianapolis newspapers.
+The race was won by Lewis Strang in an Italian Isotta.
 The field was large for the day – 22 competitors in all, including: Ralph De Palma, George Robertson, Herb Lytle, Barney Oldfield and Emanuel Cedrino.
-Briarcliff proved to be the final great road race for the Italian ace Cedrino, who was killed in his Fiat at Pimlico the following month.
+Briarcliff proved to be the final road race for the Italian ace Cedrino, who was killed in his Fiat at Pimlico the following month.

 Robert Lee Morrell, a prominent leader of early auto racing with executive positions at the Vanderbilt Cup and with the American Automobile Association (AAA) is quoted in this December 22, 1907 Indianapolis Star article about preparations for the Briarcliff road race of 1908.
 Briarcliff is not mentioned but I am confident that is the race the article refers to.